Research and planning

 Our device is Class IIb, so the MDR minimum is every 2 years.
 However, our QMS commits to annual updates, which exceeds the minimum.
 The response should state the annual commitment without highlighting that we go beyond the minimum (per the CLAUDE.md principle: don't over-share).

-These concerns were identified through a critical review from the BSI auditor's perspective.
-Items marked with risk level.
+These concerns were identified through a critical review from the BSI auditor's perspective and have been proactively addressed.

 Low risk: CEP also lacks explicit cadence

-The CEP (R-TF-015-001) mentions a "Mechanism for Future Updates" but does not state a fixed cadence.
-BSI's question is specifically about the CER, so this is unlikely to be raised in this round.
-However, if BSI reviews the CEP in a later round and finds the same omission, it could generate another item.
-Consider proactively adding the annual cadence to the CEP.
+Observation: The CEP (R-TF-015-001) mentioned a "Mechanism for Future Updates" but did not state a fixed cadence.
+BSI's question was specifically about the CER, so this was unlikely to be raised in this round.
+However, if BSI reviewed the CEP in a later round and found the same omission, it could have generated another item.
+Resolution: We proactively added the annual cadence to the CEP to ensure consistency across all documents.

 Low risk: January 2027 date assumes CE marking in early 2026